 Sativa Rules The Party!

 Due to its Sativa genes, Durban Poison provides an intensely stimulating and energizing effect.
-This strain will be a great choice for a daytime, as it does not provide for a heavy stoned feeling.
-Durban Poison relieves anxiety as well and as for aroma and taste, they are very spicy with anise, licorice and clove undertones.
+This strain will be a great choice for a daytime use, as it does not give a heavy stoned feeling.
+Durban Poison relieves anxiety as well.
+As for aroma and taste, it is very spicy with anise, licorice, and clove undertones.

 For your convenience, we have added the Comments section where you can discuss products and share your opinion.